Euro ministers give blessing to Greek bailout, wooing IMF on debt

-BRUSSELS/ATHENS Euro zone finance ministers agreed on Friday to lend Greece up to 86 billion euros (61 billion pounds) after Greek lawmakers accepted their stiff conditions despite a revolt by supporters of leftist Prime Minister Alexis Tsipras.
+BRUSSELS/ATHENS Euro zone finance ministers agreed on Friday to lend Greece up to 86 billion euros ($96 billion) after Greek lawmakers accepted their stiff conditions despite a revolt by supporters of leftist Prime Minister Alexis Tsipras.

 Assuming approval by the German and other parliaments, 13 billion euros should be in Athens next Thursday to pay pressing bills and a further 10 billion will be set aside at the European Stability Mechanism, earmarked to bolster Greek banks' capital.